mlflow/mlflow/docs/source/llms/prompt-engineering/index.rst

        # Load model as a PyFuncModel.
        loaded_model = mlflow.pyfunc.load_model(logged_model)

-2. Then, to score the model, call the :py:func:`predict() <mlflow.pyfunc.PyFuncModel.predict>` method and pass in a dictionary of input variables.
+2. Then, to generate predictions, call the :py:func:`predict() <mlflow.pyfunc.PyFuncModel.predict>` method and pass in a dictionary of input variables.
 For example:

    .. code-block:: python